jhwohlgemuth/pwsh-prelude/.github/CONTRIBUTING.md

 Introduction
 ------------
-> First off, thank you for considering contributing to `pwsh-prelude`!
+> First off, thank you for considering contributing to `Prelude`!

 If you would like to make a feature request or enhancement suggestion, please open an issue.